lavrovd/psd-reader/README.md

 - Fast and lightweight
 - Asynchronous and block-based decoding
-- Reads: Greyscale, Bitmap, Indexed, RGB, CMYK, DuoTone, Multi-channel and L*ab
+- Reads: Greyscale, Bitmap, Indexed, RGB, CMYK, DuoTone, Multi-channel and Lab
 - Support alpha channel, and transparency for indexed mode
 - All color depths are supported (1 / 8 / 16 / 32 bits)
 - De-mattes images with alpha-channel (no "halo" problems)